ClusterCockpit/cc-slurm-adapter/README.md

 `-daemon`               | Run the cc-slurm-adapter in daemon mode `-debug <log-level>`    | Set the log evel (default is 2) `-help`                 | Show help for all command line flags `-nvidia-detect`        | Show Nvidia GPUs installed in the current system with their correct IDs.
 This is entirely independent functionality besides the daemon or prolog/epilog mode.
+Run this on one of your compute nodes to determine the PCI addresses used in the config JSON.

 If neither `-daemon` or `-nvidia-detect` is supplied, cc-slurm-adapter runs in Prolog/Epilog mode.
 This only works when running from a Slurm Prolog/Epilog context.